mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-09-15-spring-with-oauth2-theory.md

 In this article, we looked at the what is the OAuth2 and theory of the OAuth2 itself.

-We looked at different implementation of OAuth2:
+We looked at the different implementations of OAuth2:

 - Authorization Grant Type: Most common used one.
 You will use this one when implementing Single Sign On with Gmal/Github/Facebook etc..
 - Password grant type: Used when the authServer is maintained by the same organization.
 Also it is less secure than the Authorization Grant Type